MLH/mlh-hackathon-organizer-guide/general-checklist.md

     4. Prizes
         1. Where can I see the list of all prizes?
         2. Who can give out a prize?
-            1. If sponsors will give out the prizes themselves, when?
+        3. When are prizes given out?
-        3. How do attendees claim my prizes/when will they receive them?
+        4. How do attendees claim prizes?
+        5. When will prizes be sent out?

 ### 9. Team
     1. Who’s directing buses?